PolymerElements/platinum-sw/README.md

 While `<service-worker>` abstracts away many of the details of working with service workers, there is one specific requirement that developers must fulfill: it needs to register a JavaScript file located at the top-level of your site's web root.
-(Details behind this requirement can be found in the Service Worker specification [issue tracker](https://github.com/slightlyoff/ServiceWorker/issues/468#issuecomment-60276779).)
+(Details behind this requirement can be found in the service worker specification [issue tracker](https://github.com/slightlyoff/ServiceWorker/issues/468#issuecomment-60276779).)

 In order to use `<service-worker>`, it's recommended that you create a `sw-import.js` file in your site's web root.
 The file's only contents should be

     importScripts('bower_components/service-worker/service-worker.js');

 You can adjust the path to `service-worker.js` if your project has its Polymer elements installed somewhere other than `bower_components/`.